janpaepke/ScrollMagic/README.md

 By itself, ScrollMagic doesn't animate anything.
 It provides precise scroll-position data and events — what you do with them is up to you.
 If you're looking for a ready-made scroll animation solution, check out [GSAP ScrollTrigger](https://gsap.com/docs/v3/Plugins/ScrollTrigger/), [Motion](https://motion.dev/docs/scroll), or [anime.js](https://animejs.com/).

-ScrollMagic is the foundation, tools like these can be built upon: framework-agnostic, zero-dependency, and usable for any scroll-related UX — class toggles, progress-driven animations, lazy loading, parallax, scroll-linked video, behavioural tracking, or anything else.
+ScrollMagic is a general-purpose, framework-agnostic, zero-dependency foundation for scroll-driven UX — what you do with it is entirely up to you: class toggles, animations, lazy loading, parallax, scroll-linked video, behavioural tracking, or anything else.

 ### Why ScrollMagic?